-There are so many reasons to visit the Gippsland Lakes and while many of them are obvious there are some that may surprise you.
-This magnificent area is home to unique Australian animals, pristine beaches, calm swimming areas and quaint villages with delightful country hospitality.
+There are so many reasons to visit the Gippsland Lakes and while many of them are obvious, there are some that may surprise you.
+This magnificent area is home to unique Australian animals, the pristine Ninety Mile Beach, calm swimming areas and quaint villages with delightful country hospitality.

 - Best activities when you visit the Gippsland Lakes